A Remedy For COPD

 Testimonial ID: 4875-OR

 Warning: Not all essential oil brands are the same quality.
 If you expect to achieve results similar to those described in this testimonial, then ensure that the oil you are using is made from pesticide-free plants grown in optimal conditions.
 Also, the brand should be a 100% pure, high-quality essential oil that does not contain any synthetic additives.
+Do your own research or ask trusted friends to find a brand that is reputable.

 Last year I developed a severe bronchial infection and cough, then a sinus infection on top of that.
 It took 3 'upgrades' of antibiotic and several weeks to knock down the infections, but I was left with a continual sinus drip and a chronic cough with heavy mucus.